nodejs/wiki-archive/Installing-Node.js-via-package-manager.md

 ### Alternatives

-Official **Fedora Core** [Node.js](https://apps.fedoraproject.org/packages/nodejs) and [npm](https://apps.fedoraproject.org/packages/npm) packages are available in Fedora 18 and later.
+Official **Fedora** [Node.js](https://apps.fedoraproject.org/packages/nodejs) and [npm](https://apps.fedoraproject.org/packages/npm) packages are available in Fedora 18 and later.
 These do not follow the Node.js release schedule as closely as the NodeSource repository.
 Install with:

 ```text
 sudo yum install nodejs npm